 • expanded to include diagnostic testing – mammogram, ultrasound, MRI, and biopsy

-• partnered with 15 hospitals, all of which ensure access to cost-free treatment should there be a breast cancer diagnosis
+• partnered with hospitals throughout Chicagoland and the surrounding region, all of which ensure access to cost-free treatment should there be a breast cancer diagnosis

 • funded nearly 30,000 cost-free screening mammograms and diagnostic tests